hellgames1/life-manager-online/README.md

 7. Run python manage.py migrate --run-syncdb
 8. Run python manage.py runserver 192.168.0.104:8000 where you replace the IP with your local one
 9. Go to http://192.168.0.104:8000/setup (again replacing it with your IP)
-10. The setup procedure will begin on the terminal where you've run the server, follow the prompts
+10. The setup procedure will begin on the terminal where you've run the server, follow the prompts*
 11. Set your username and password in /lmoproject/lmoapp/credentials.py
 12. Done!

+*You can run dbgen_wizard for a more pleasant GUI interface to define the things you want to track.
+When you press Finish it will open a TXT file with generated input, which you can just copy and paste in the terminal on step 10.
+You will still have to enter the beginning date and database length.

 I can't be bothered to make responsive design, so currently this application does not display properly on a horizontal widescreen display.
 Also it's only tested on Chrome.